sensemakersamsterdam/upython_on_wokwi/README.md

-# upython_on_wokwi
+# uPython on Wokwi
-Python code and Wokwi samples for the 2024 MicroPython course.
+MicroPython Python code with Wokwi configuration samples as used in Sensemakers Amsterdam's fall 2024 MicroPython course.
+You can find the [recordings of the lessons here] (https://sensemakersams.org/micropython-course-2024/).